xtrinch/wasm-raycaster/README.md

 - JavaScript bindings
 - TypeScript type definitions

-These files are output to `packages/library/wasm/`.
+These files are output to `packages/app/wasm/`.

-### TypeScript Library
-Located in `packages/library`, this wrapper provides:
-- Type-safe interface to the WASM module
-- Additional utility functions
-- Easy integration with JavaScript/TypeScript applications

 ### Application
 The frontend application in `packages/app` demonstrates: